vpayno/homelab-nixos-configs-demo/README.md

-# homelab-nixos-configs
+# homelab-nixos-configs-demo

-The NixOS configuration for systems in my homelab.
+Demo of NixOS configurations for systems in my homelab.

 ## devbox & nix-shell